 Those kinds of feelings of apprehension and worry are quite natural.
-You may also be wondering how your role in the relationship will change if so much time and energy had been spent in taking care of your partner and managing the fallout that commonly accompanies addiction.
+You may also be wondering how your role in the relationship will change if previously you had spent so much time and energy taking care of your partner and managing the fallout that commonly accompanies addiction.

-Chances are, that for months or even years, your main preoccupation has been with helping your partner come to the conclusion that he or she needs professional help to deal with addiction and regain health and a normal life.
+The chances are that your main preoccupation has been with helping your partner conclude that he or she needs professional help to deal with addiction and regain health and normal life for months or even years.
 (Read more about how to bring up rehab with a loved one.)
 Now’s the time to turn your focus towards equipping yourself with the knowledge and strategies that will allow you to be healthy and ready for when your partner returns from inpatient drug rehab or alcohol rehab.

 What Happens In Rehab?